 How do I know if my Somatostatin Receptors work?

 When I was completing my NET checks after diagnosis, my Oncologist declared I was “Octreotide avid” shortly after my Octreoscan was compared with my CT.
 I’m guessing that is a simple and crude test and how most people find out they have working receptors.
 I also suspect that if your syndrome symptoms are abated somewhat by SSA injections, then you there is a good chance your SSTRs are working normally.
-I also suspect those who show clear signs of tumour on CT but not on Octreoscan or Ga 68 PET, could have a receptor issue.
+I also suspect those who show clear signs of tumour on CT but not on Octreoscan or Ga68 PET, might have a receptor issue.

 The advent of modern PET scanning (e.g. Ga68) has meant more accurate methods of working out if someone has the right receptors for PRRT through analysis of something known as standardized uptake values (SUV).